dodopizza/kubectl-shovel/cli/docs/kubectl-shovel_trace.md

 Also use `-n`/`--namespace` if your pod is not in current context's namespace:

 	kubectl shovel trace --pod-name my-app-65c4fc589c-gznql -n default

-Use `--duration` to define duration of trace to 30 seconds:

-	kubectl shovel trace --pod-name my-app-65c4fc589c-gznql -o ./myapp.trace --duration 30s

-Use `--format` to specify Speedscope format:

-	kubectl shovel trace --pod-name my-app-65c4fc589c-gznql -o ./myapp.trace --format Speedscope

-And then you can analyze it with https://www.speedscope.app/ Or convert any other format to speedscope format with:

-	dotnet trace convert myapp.trace --format Speedscope
 ```

 ### Options